OfficeDev/office-js-docs-pr/docs/develop/configure-your-add-in-to-use-a-shared-runtime.md

 ### Debugging

 When using a shared runtime, you can't use Visual Studio Code to debug custom functions in Excel on Windows at this time.
 You'll need to use developer tools instead.
-For more information, see [Debug add-ins using developer tools on Windows](../testing/debug-add-ins-using-f12-developer-tools-on-windows.md).
+For more information, see [Debug add-ins using developer tools for Internet Explorer](debug-add-ins-using-f12-tools-ie.md) or [Debug add-ins using developer tools for Edge Legacy](debug-add-ins-using-devtools-edge-legacy.md).

 ### Multiple task panes